google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 ## Media file characteristics

-One thing you'll do often is look at the characteristics of a video: resolution, bitrate, codecs, etc..
+One thing you'll do often is look at the characteristics of a video: resolution, bitrate, codecs, and so on.
 Since this is just about the easiest thing to do in both Shaka Packager and ffmpeg, let's use this to get comfortable with these packages.